 Sierra

-Sierra – a kind, gentle soul who began showing up at WLC in the 70s.
+By Ronald Headley on May 19, 2012 Sierra – a kind, gentle soul who began showing up at WLC in the 70s.
 Sierra has been at a lot of gatherings and activities and often would spend days at a time on the grounds – in fact she still can be found there from time to time.
-Sierra and WLC Center just sort…
+Sierra and…

 Charlene Anderson